Musandam Oman collage

 Musandam Zipline

 A new addition to fun things to do in Musandam is the 1.8km zip line.
 You’ll fly down a mountainside and across the bay at up to 80kph in a horizontal position.
-Unfortunately, I haven’t had the chance to go and try it yet but I’ll be adding my experience as soon as I can.
-In the meantime, you can book through the link below.
+It takes around a minute to complete.

 Khor Najd